Valletta Software Development

 • Improved stability and uptime.
 The adoption of Kubernetes and continuous monitoring practices enabled the company to achieve 99.9% uptime.
 This high level of system availability significantly reduced downtime, leading to improved customer satisfaction and trust.

 • Cost reduction.
 By optimizing resource utilization with Kubernetes, the company reduced its cloud infrastructure costs by approximately $5,400 per month.
-This cost saving was critical for reinvesting in other growth areas of the business.
+These cost savings were critical for reinvesting in other growth areas of the business.

 A team leader at the company remarked, “The shift to DevOps, particularly with Kubernetes and Jenkins, has transformed our ability to deliver quality software rapidly.
 It has been a critical factor in our growth and stability.”